 The story seems to be about creating and resting.

+The story starts with a sense of nothingness.
 "Now the earth was formless and void (tohu va'vohu)" tohu va'vohu in the Hebrew means "chaotic nothingness".

 The story ends with a sense of nothingness.
 God rests and does nothing.